jl455/woocommerce-cardconnect/readme.txt

 Yes.

+= Does this support all currencies supported by the WooCommerce store? =

+We support all WooCommerce currencies except the Ukranian Hryvnia.

 == Changelog ==
 = 2.0.0 =
 * Major release to fully support the WooCommerce Subscriptions 2.x extension plugin for the WooCommerce store.